Qyriad/obsidian-scroll-commands/README.md

-# Scroll to Bottom plugin for Obsidian.md
+# Scroll Commands plugin for Obsidian.md

- Adds a command to scroll to the bottom.
+Adds commands to scroll to the bottom and top of the note.
 WIP.